jrenaud90/TidalPy/Documentation/RadialSolver/1_Calculating_Love_Numbers.md

 ```

 ## Troubleshooting
-_Don't see your issue addressed here?
-Make an issue on TidalPy's [GitHub](https://github.com/jrenaud90/TidalPy/issues) so we can try to fix it or at least document it here!_
+_If your issue is not covered here, please open an issue on TidalPy's [GitHub](https://github.com/jrenaud90/TidalPy/issues) so it can be fixed or at least documented here._

 ### Shooting Method

-Below are a list of common problems that lead to integration failure.
-These are grouped by message codes which can be
+Common problems that lead to integration failure, grouped by the message codes available through `rs_solution.message`.
-accessed via `rs_solution.message`.

 #### "Error in step size calculation:\n\tRequired step size is less than spacing between numbers."

-This message indicates that the integrator could not solve the problem.
+The integrator could not solve the problem.

-Possible causes (these are similar to "unstable solutions" discussed below):
+Possible causes, similar to the "unstable solutions" discussed below:
 - `integration_rtol` or `integration_atol` is too small.
-Or, counterintuitively, is too large and led to compounding errors.
+Or, counterintuitively, too large, which lets errors compound.
-- If there is a liquid layer and it is not static (via the `is_static_bylayer` variable) but is compressible (via the `is_incompressible_bylayer`) then the integrator likely ran into an unstable solution.
-This is particularly common if the planet's forcing frequency is too small (forcing periods >~ 3 days can cause this).
-Suggest decreasing forcing period or change the liquid layer to be static and/or incompressible.
+- A liquid layer that is not static (via `is_static_bylayer`) but is compressible (via `is_incompressible_bylayer`) likely ran the integrator into an unstable solution.
+This is common when the planet's forcing frequency is small: forcing periods longer than about 3 days can cause it.
+Try decreasing the forcing period, or make the liquid layer static and/or incompressible.

 #### "Maximum number of steps (set by user) exceeded during integration."
-This message indicates that the integrator hit the `max_num_steps` parameter during integration.
-You can try to increase this value but this is a good indication that the integrator is having difficulty solving the problem.
-Increasing the max number of steps will likely lead to a very slow integration or raise one of the other problems listed here.
+The integrator hit the `max_num_steps` parameter.
+You can increase this value, but hitting it indicates the integrator is having difficulty with the problem, and a larger limit will likely give a very slow integration or one of the other problems listed here.

-Note that if you are having this issue you likely have an unstable solution (see below).
+This usually means the solution is unstable (see below).

 #### "Maximum number of steps (set by system architecture) exceeded during integration."
-This message indicates that the integrator's solution arrays exceeded the `max_ram_MB` size during integration.
-You can try to increase this value but this is a good indication that the integrator is having difficulty solving the problem.
-Increasing the max number of ram will likely lead to a very slow integration or raise one of the other problems listed here.
+The integrator's solution arrays exceeded the `max_ram_MB` size.
+You can increase this value, but hitting it indicates the integrator is having difficulty with the problem, and more memory will likely give a very slow integration or one of the other problems listed here.

-Note that if you are having this issue you likely have an unstable solution (see below).
+This usually means the solution is unstable (see below).

 #### Unstable Solutions (slow integration or many steps required)

-If radial solver takes a long time to complete integration, requiring a lot of integration steps (which can be checked with `rs_solution.steps_taken`), then the solution is likely unstable.
-Even if `rs_solution.success` is true there may be instability issues.
-We recommend checking the result plots via `rs_solution.plot_ys()` and check for instabilities (very large jumps, many squiggly lines, sudden discontinuities within a layer, etc.).
-If you find these then you will need to adjust the inputs to find a stable solution.
-Depending on the specific situation this could be achieved by (in no particular order):
+A long integration requiring many steps, which you can check with `rs_solution.steps_taken`, usually means the solution is unstable.
+Instability is possible even when `rs_solution.success` is true.
+We recommend inspecting the result plots with `rs_solution.plot_ys()` for very large jumps, many squiggly lines, or sudden discontinuities within a layer.
+If you find them, adjust the inputs to find a stable solution.
+Depending on the situation, that could mean (in no particular order):
-- Lowering your integration rtol or atol.
+- Lowering the integration rtol or atol.
-- Changing integration method.
+- Changing the integration method.
 - Changing the starting condition (via `use_kamata`).
-- Lower the `degree_l` if it is very high.
+- Lowering `degree_l` if it is very high.
-- Start the integration higher in the planet (via `starting_radius`).
+- Starting the integration higher in the planet (via `starting_radius`).
-- Change layer assumptions (particularly for dynamic-compressible liquid layers).
+- Changing layer assumptions, particularly for dynamic-compressible liquid layers.
-- Add a small, central solid core where there was a purely liquid core.
+- Adding a small, central solid core where there was a purely liquid core.
-- Increase the number of slices in the input arrays.
+- Increasing the number of slices in the input arrays.

 #### Crash
-In the unlikely scenario where the integration crashes with no warnings or exceptions please try the following:
+If the integration crashes with no warnings or exceptions:
-- Rerun the code to see if the crash occurs again using the same inputs
+- Rerun the code with the same inputs to see if the crash occurs again.
-    - During the rerun, keep an eye on system memory usage to ensure it is not being used at 100%.
+    - During the rerun, watch system memory usage to ensure it is not at 100%.
-- If crash does reoccur:
+- If the crash reoccurs:
-    - Please record all inputs and make a [report](https://github.com/jrenaud90/TidalPy/issues).
+    - Record all inputs and file a [report](https://github.com/jrenaud90/TidalPy/issues).

 #### NaNs are returned
-Sometimes the integration is successful but returns NaN results for all the Love Numbers.
-Usually this occurs because the problem is unstable.
-Try plotting the radial solutions (via `rs_solution.plot_ys()`) to look for instabilities then follow the recommendations discussed above.
+The integration can succeed but return NaN for all the Love numbers.
+This usually means the problem is unstable.
+Plot the radial solutions with `rs_solution.plot_ys()` to look for instabilities, then follow the recommendations above.